-One of the greatest wildflower displays in the world happens each year in Western Australia.
-A wave of northerly blooms descends from June onwards, heading south as the weather warms into spring and early summer.
+One of the greatest wildflower displays in the world happens each year in Western Australia, as a wave of northerly blooms descend from June onwards, heading south as the weather warms into spring and early summer.
 There are lots of different regions to explore either by tour or self-drive roadtrip.

 Whether you have one day or several weeks, there are plenty of diverse wildflower routes to explore.
-If you’re visiting Perth and don’t have much time, from August to October you can visit the expansive Kings Park that overlooks the city.
-It’s packed with over 300 floral species (peaking in September), or head to the Perth Hills to get your wildflower fix on various bushwalking trails and in national parks, where the native orchids are a specialty.
+If you’re visiting Perth and don’t have much time, from August to October you can visit the expansive Kings Park that overlooks the city and is packed with over 300 floral species (peaking in September), or head to the Perth Hills to get your wildflower fix on various bushwalking trails and in national parks, where the native orchids are a specialty.

-Myself and fellow travel blogger The Barefoot Backpacker, who was visiting from England, started out with a day trip north but this slowly increased into nights as we found more exciting places to visit.
-I eventually came up with what I think is a pretty good 4 night/5 day self-drive itinerary heading into the heart of WA’s wildflower country but also mixing in some interesting non-floral sites to see.
+Myself and fellow travel blogger The Barefoot Backpacker, who was visiting from England, started out with a day trip north but this slowly increased into nights as we found more exciting places to visit until I came up with what I think is a pretty good 4 night/5 day self drive itinerary heading into the heart of WA’s wildflower country but also mixing in some interesting non-floral sites to see.

 If you’re in a 4WD you might like to stop at the Lancelin sand dunes on the way.
 Pack a flat cardboard box to ride down the dunes.

 We decided to head to Cervantes first and check into our accommodation before heading back to Nambung just before sunset to wander its alien landscape full of thousands of eroded limestone spires.

 We had planned to return here later in the night to get some cool photos of the Milky Way and star trails over the eerie moonscape, unfortunately the clouds decided to block our view so we stayed in Cervantes and enjoyed a delicious dinner at the Cervantes Tavern.